The Complete Post Modern, New Age Idiots’ Guide to the Dark, Subversive, Malevolent, Conspiratorial Forces that Shape the New World Order we Live In

 As for their own country’s place in the geopolitical order and the role of their Power Elites and assorted Crypto-Statists in making it what it is today, we can only hope that a sufficient number of Americans reach a critical mass of concerned consensus about the so-called oft-referenced “New World Order” and the real agenda behind those that are driving its evolution—what we might call the Global Politico-Governmental-Corporatist Collective.
 From there we might jointly do something proactive about it before the Good Ship America hits the iceberg, capsizes, and takes the rest of us and our descendants down with them.

 That is of course if it is not already too late.
-Any cursory reading of a book dealing with the demise of empire would though suggest it may very well be.
+There’ll be little time one suspects to concern ourselves with ‘rearranging the deck chairs’ when the penny drops.
+Any cursory reading of a book dealing with the demise of empire–any empire–would though suggest it may very well be.
 Well might we say, nice republic, shame about the empire.

 — End Part One —